Josh McCown: Tampa Bay Buccaneers

 On March 12, 2014, McCown signed a two-year, $10 million contract with the Tampa Bay Buccaneers.
 Another $5 million was available based on playoff appearances and playing time.
 He was immediately named the starter by new Buccaneers head coach and his former head coach in Chicago, Lovie Smith.
-In Week 3 against the Falcons, he suffered a thumb injury late in the second quarter and was replaced by Mike Glennon.
+Before the start of the regular season, offensive coordinator Jeff Tedford left the team due to medical issues.
+The Buccaneers' quarterbacks coach, first-year NFL assistant coach Marcus Arroyo, had to take over the offensive coordinator duties.
+In Week 3 against the Falcons, McCown tore a thumb ligament late in the second quarter and was replaced by Mike Glennon.
 Glennon took over as the starter in Week 4, leading the Buccaneers to a 27–24 win over the Pittsburgh Steelers but lost the next four games.
 McCown then returned from injury and started the final eight games of the season.
-He threw for 2,206 yards, 11 touchdowns, and 14 interceptions while also rushing for 127 yards and 3 touchdowns in 11 games, all starts, during the 2014 season.
+In Week 12, he threw for a season-high 341 yards against his former team, the Chicago Bears, but also turned the ball over three times as the Buccaneers lost by a score of 21–13.
+Through Week 15, McCown had the third-most turnovers in the NFL (16) behind Geno Smith and Blake Bortles.
+Overall in 2014, McCown threw for 2,206 yards, 11 touchdowns, and 14 interceptions while also rushing for 127 yards and 3 touchdowns in 11 games (all starts).
+He committed a career-high 18 turnovers.
 The Buccaneers finished the year with a 2–14 record and were 1–10 in games that McCown started.
 McCown was a team captain while with the Buccaneers.
-On February 11, 2015, after underperforming, he was released after just one season with the Buccaneers.
+On February 11, 2015, after underperforming, he was released after just one season in Tampa Bay.